MrJester/binary_exile_cheat_sheet/_docs/6 - Web Application/Attack Execution.md

 3. Select Posistions
 4. Click Payloads -> select appropriate payload
 5. Click Options -> Verify Grep (what you are looking for)
-6. Sort on the field you were grepping for"
+6. Sort on the field you were grepping for

 ZAP Fuzzing (best for timing based attacks):
 1. Send a request that has the posistions you want to fuzz (right click on request -> tailor -> resend)